Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 - Slow mobilization

-- Response delays from engineers over submittals and questions
+- Delayed responses from engineers on submittals and questions

-- Labor strikes over a contractor’s inability to negotiate unfair work practices
+- Labor strikes due to a contractor’s inability to negotiate fair work practices

 - Poor management and planning